We offer Certificates of Achievement as proof of participation in a course.

 - attempt every test question (if the course contains test steps)

 - achieve an overall score of at least 70% (if the course has tests or other scored assessments)

 Information included on the certificate

-Take a look at the Certificates of Achievement and Statements of Participation pages to see what they look like.
-On each course description page you'll find a section telling you whether Statements or Certificates are available.
+Take a look at the Certificates of Achievement page to see what they look like.
+Your certificate will include

 - your name

 - an outline of what you’ve learned

 - the length of the course (in weeks)

 - the number of hours of study required per week